prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PodMetadata configures labels and annotations which are propagated to the ThanosRuler pods.</p>
+<p>podMetadata defines labels and annotations which are propagated to the ThanosRuler pods.</p>
 <p>The following items are reserved and cannot be overridden:
 * &ldquo;app.kubernetes.io/name&rdquo; label, set to &ldquo;thanos-ruler&rdquo;.
 * &ldquo;app.kubernetes.io/managed-by&rdquo; label, set to &ldquo;prometheus-operator&rdquo;.